Are VPNs Legal to Use? (Hint: It Depends Where You Are)

 • Keep sensitive information private

-In this case, using a VPN could help protect you and prevent identity theft.
-In another case, you might not want your ISP to collect and sell your personal data, such as your browsing history or health information.
+Using a VPN could help protect you and prevent identity theft.
+It can also stop your ISP from collecting and selling your personal data, such as your browsing history or health information.

 It’s important to note that using a VPN won’t legalize any illegal activities.
-This means if an activity is already considered illegal where you live, using a VPN won’t change that — you would still be participating in illegal activity.
+This means if an activity is already considered illegal where you live (for example, gambling or sports betting), using a VPN won’t change that — you would still be participating in illegal activity.

 In the U.S., this could include torrenting copyrighted material, cyberbullying, and buying illegal drugs online.
 Torrenting copyrighted material typically includes downloading movies, shows, video games, or software without the proper permission.